coinapult/lamassu-coinapult/README.md

 Enter the API key, API secret, and currency displayed on the machine, hitting <kbd>Enter</kbd> after each.
 The field for secret will remain blank when pasting the value.

+When complete, you'll see 'Success' and the machine will begin to use Coinapult as ticker, wallet, and trader.

 Configuring with lamassu-admin
 =========================================